What skills do kids actually need for Kindergarten readiness?

-I know why you’re here.
+I know what you’re here looking for.

-You’re looking for a magical, unicorn type answer to today’s hottest question: “How do I make my child ready for kindergarten?”
+You’re looking for a magical, unicorn-type answer to today’s hottest question: “How do I make my child ready for kindergarten?”

 I get it.